pminervini/distant-supervision/README.md

 Download MEDLINE abstracts `medline_abs.txt` (~24.5GB) and place under `data/MEDLINE`.

 ##### Data Creation
+1. Process UMLS: `python3 cli/generate-umls-vocab-cli.py`
-1. From project base dir, call the script to process UMLS as: `python -m data_utils.process_umls`.
-This will create an object `data/umls_vocab.pkl`.
+   - This will create `data/umls_vocab.pkl`.
+2. Run `python3 cli/extract-sentences-medline-cli.py`.
-2. Next, run the script `python -m data_utils.extract_unique_sentences_medline`.
-This might take a while.
-This will create a file `data/MEDLINE/medline_unique_sentences.txt`.
+   - This will create `data/MEDLINE/medline_unique_sentences.txt`.
-3. Link the entities with texts: `python -m data_utils.link_entities` (see `config.py` to adjust linking settings).
+3. Link entities with text: `python3 -m cli/link-umls-entities-cli.py`

 ##### Data Splits
-To reproduce the data splits used reported in the paper for `k-tag` setting, run wit default options as `python -m data_utils.create_split`.
+To generate the data splits for the `k-tag` setting, run wit default options as `python3 ./cli/create-splits-cli.py`.
 This will take a while for the first time because of generating the one time file `data/MEDLINE/linked_sentences_to_groups.jsonl`.
 For next runs, it will use the cached version.

 For `s-tag`, set the flag `k_tag=False` in `config.py`.

 For `s-tag+exprels`, additionally set the flag `expand_rels=True`.

 ## Features
-Run `python -m data_utils.features`.
+Run `python3 ./cli/create-features-cli.py`.
 Running the job with multi-processing will be significantly faster.

 ## Train
-Run `python train.py`.
+Run `python3 cli/train-cli.py`.